Why Spend Christmas in Banff?

 There are lots of holiday gifts and crafts made by local vendors to buy, so you won’t be stuck for any last minute gifts.

-This popular attraction offers an unforgettable experience with its incredible panoramic views of the Rocky Mountains.
+This popular attraction is definitely one of our favs.
+It is an unforgettable experience with the most incredible panoramic views of the Rocky Mountains.

 Over the Christmas period, there’ll be other events, such as Mountaintop Christmas or Nightrise, or you can just take a leisurely stroll along the viewing platform and admire the scenery.